Midlands Review of No Worries If Not!

 While the story itself is primarily aimed at millennial women who are expected to balance all of this, while being undermined at work, judged on their look and attitude, and expected to mother their partners; there is still plenty here to enjoy for all viewers.
 The disparity between Grace’s inner monologue and her actual responses to those around her make for the biggest laughs and Abbot puts her all into a role that becomes increasingly physical as the day progresses into chaos.

-Hodgkinson’s script with whip-smart, paired well with a kinetic editing style that zips back and forth between locations and adds the overlaid text messages to show how all encompassing our digital connection to work, friends and family have become.
+Hodgkinson’s script is whip-smart and is paired well with a kinetic editing style that zips back and forth between locations and adds the overlaid text messages to show how all encompassing our digital connection to work, friends and family have become.

 There’s also a sadness behind the whole thing.
 While Grace is a people-pleaser, so we wouldn’t expect her to do anything for herself during the brief runtime, it’s telling that none of the requests come from her own family, but for work, her partner’s family and her friends.
 She’s also rarely shown in the same room as the people she’s communicating with; an indication of how physically isolated we’ve become as we’ve become more digitally connected than ever.